angeloocana/gatsby-plugin-i18n/README.md

 ## Why?

 Google!
-Google needs different URLs to crawl and render your pages.
+Google needs different URLs to crawl and render your pages for each language.

 ## Showcase